-Xiaomi is doing exceptionally well in the tech business especially in the Chinese and Indian markets.
-A few days ago, IDC published a report which showed that the Chinese tech company topped the chart of shipping the most smartphones in India in the first quarter of 2021.
+Xiaomi is doing exceptionally well in the tech business, especially in the Chinese and Indian markets.
+A few days ago, IDC published a report which showed that the Chinese tech company topped the chart for shipping the most smartphones in India in the first quarter of 2021.
 Xiaomi is likely to have the busiest year ahead.

 The certification website shows three smart TVs from Xiaomi and one smart TV from its subbrand.
-No details about the smart TVs have been made public, but taking into consideration the fact that the previous smart TVs offered by the company have come with a resolution that reaches 4K, there is a high chance that the upcoming smart TVs too would offer 4K resolution.
+No details about the smart TVs have been made public.
+Still, considering that the previous smart TVs offered by the company have come with a resolution that reaches 4K, there is a high chance that the upcoming smart TVs too would offer 4K resolution.

-The list that shows the details of the smart TVs use a relatively independent code name, and as such it is difficult to decipher the names of the smart TVs, and its sizes, and what specs to expect from them.
-The record that both Redmi and Xiaomi has when it comes to smart TVs, there is also a chance that the upcoming products will come with a matrix backlight which will cut the power consumption to up to 300 to 400 watts.
+The list that shows the details of the smart TVs uses a relatively independent code name; as such, it is difficult to decipher the names of the smart TVs, its sizes, and what specs to expect from them.
+With the record that both Redmi and Xiaomi have when it comes to smart TVs, there is also a chance that the upcoming products will come with a matrix backlight which will cut the power consumption to up to 300 to 400 watts.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free